trinkel/0-interviewQuestions.stack/250302-calculatePrice/README.md

 ## The work

-I'd like to say the equation has been banging around inside my head just waiting to get out since high school algebra, but that would be a lie.
+I'd like to say the equation has been banging around inside my head since high school algebra, but that would be a lie.

-Temporal will be nice though.
-It's a bit sad that dealing with date formats for the proof was more work than than figuring out the discount 🤣
+Temporal will be nice.
+It's a bit sad that dealing with date formats for the proof (see the repo) was more work than than figuring out the discount 🤣 (https://github.com/trinkel/0-interviewQuestions.stack/blob/main/250302-calculatePrice/calculatePrice.ts)